dereuromark/cakephp-ratings/README.md

 The **Ratings** plugin will allow you by simply adding the ratings component to your controller to rate anyting.
 The component will auto load a helper and behavior.

-The core part of this plugin is the ratable behavior that is attached to your models.
-In most cases you don't need attach it yourself, because the rating component will take care of it.
+The core part of this plugin is the Ratable behavior that is attached to your models.
+In most cases you don't need attach it yourself, because the Rating component will take care of it.

 Note: This branch is for **CakePHP 4.0+**.
 For details see [version map](https://github.com/dereuromark/cakephp-ratings/wiki#cakephp-version-map).